brandon-pereira/betterdo-api/README.md

 ## Features

--   Simple usable REST API 🤖
+-   🤖 Simple usable REST API
--   Elegant application structure for easy adaption 🤓
+-   🤓 Elegant application structure for easy adaption
--   100% end-to-end test coverage ✅
+-   ✅ 100% end-to-end test coverage
--   Ability to authenticate with Google (and ability to add others) 🛤
+-   🛤Ability to authenticate with Google (and ability to add others) 🛤
--   Built on TypeScript! ⌨️
+-   ⌨️ Built on TypeScript
+-   🎼 Leverages GitHub actions for automated production deploys and testing

 ## Endpoints